MaybeThisIsRu/smix-eleventy-starter/README.md

 The CSS is written with upcoming CSS standards in mind.
 This is made possible thanks to PostCSS.
 Inclusions: imports, nesting, purge, minification, autoprefixer, custom properties, custom media queries (this makes a dark mode easy to build!), custom selectors, and [LCH color coding](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/).

-JavaScript is transpiled via `esbuild`.
+JavaScript is transpiled and bundled via `esbuild`.

 ## Accessible.

 [Atkinson font by The Braille Institute](https://brailleinstitute.org/freefont) is included if you wish to use it.
-If not, there's a sans and serif fallback to system fonts.
+If not, there's a sans, serif, and mono fallback to system fonts.

 Care is taken to have good contrast all around.

-Should you choose to include some animations, do make use of a custom media query for those who prefer no motion:
+Should you choose to include some animations, do make use of a custom media query for those who prefer less motion:

 ```css
 /* Prefers reduced motion. */